cpressey/Some-Papers-I-Really-Liked/README.md

 Strachey notes that mathematicians have problems seeing functions as first-class objects.
 (In the term-rewriting language Aardappel, first-class functions were also evaluated to be not so hot.)
-This coincides, in an oblique way, with defunctionalization.
+This coincides, in an oblique way, with defunctionalization (see below).

 ### Definitional interpreters for higher-order programming languages